- What is the format of your masters programs?

 What is the process of application for MA to MPS/MDes program?

-For internal applications, students will submit a "soft" application from the MA to the MPS or MDES, which consists of a revised statement detailing experience in the MA and motivation for advancing into subsequent programs, and a link to an updated portfolio.
+For internal applications, students will submit an application from the MA to the MPS or MDES, which consists of a revised statement detailing experience in the MA and motivation for advancing into subsequent programs, and a link to an updated portfolio.
 All other application materials, transcripts, letters, etc., are pulled from students' original MA applications, and the application fee is waived.
-MA students are asked to submit their application by January 15 via email to the graduate program coordinator and can anticipate receiving a notification of the admission committee's decision around February 15.
+MA students are asked to submit their application by January 15 via email to the graduate program coordinator and can anticipate receiving a notification of the admission committee's decision around March 15.
 Acceptance of an offer is due to the graduate program coordinator on or before March 30.

 Are all applicants considered for financial aid through the university or do I need to submit a specific form for review?
 Is there a separate financial aid form?